luishdemetrio/Vb6VirtualRegistry/README.md

 #### VB6VirtualRegistry.

 This is the moment where we can use the **VB6 Virtual Registry tool** to create the virtual registry.
 The tool will register the component in the physical machine to next export the registry to the virtual registry.dat.
-As I don't want to have this component registered on my production machine, i.e., to not compromise my tests, since this file will be deployed inside the MSIX package, I will use a VM to run the following command:
+As I don't want to have this component registered on my production machine, i.e., to not compromise my tests, since this file will be deployed inside the MSIX package, I will use a VM to run the following command that needs to run elevated (as admin):

 ```cmd
 Vb6VirtualRegistry.exe regsvr32 c:\github\Vb6VirtualRegistry\Sample\unpackaged\VFS c:\github\Vb6VirtualRegistry\Sample\unpackaged\registry.dat